Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: Extensive comparison with the experiments

-The agreement with experiment is excellent.
-The waves in both panels in figure~\ref{fig:IP} display similar profiles, with steep fronts and pronounced troughs that become more prominent as $R$ increases, while the oscillation period shortens with increasing $R$.
-Similar as in \S ~\ref{sec:comparison}, $T_\mathrm{sat}$ is scaled to $11.8, 11.1, 9.4, 8.1, 7.1, 6.5$ respectively.
-The $T_\mathrm{sat}$ calculated directly from the model is slightly smaller than the experiment.
-This shorter model $T_\mathrm{sat}$ relative to experiment was also noted in table~3~\citep{KalogirouCimpeanuKeavenyPapageorgiou2016R1}.
+The agreement with the experiments is excellent.
+The waves in both panels of figure~\ref{fig:IP} display similar characteristics, with steep fronts and pronounced troughs that become more prominent as $R$ increases, while the oscillation period shortens with increasing $R$.
+The results depict the normalised values $A/A_{\mathrm{sat}}$ and $H/H_{\mathrm{sat}}$ with $T_{\mathrm{sat}}$ taken from the experiments with values $11.8$s, $11.1$s, $9.4$s, $8.1$s, $7.1$s, $6.5$s, approximately.
+Similar to \S \ref{sec:comparison}, the model computed values are a bit smaller.
+The bistability case can be seen as a continuation of the cases studied in this section, with a larger $U / U_L$.

-The bistability case can be seen as a continuation of the cases we study in this section, with a larger $U / U_L$.
-Although \citet{BartheletCharruFabre1995} reported two distinct saturated waves only for $U > 2.4U_L$, we find bistability (branch 1 and branch 2) also at $U / U_L = 1.06, 1.58, 3.50$ ($R = 309, 461, 1021$), with corresponding bistability region $\Lambda \in [0.023, 0.041]$, $\Lambda \in [0.019, 0.042]$, and $\Lambda \in [0.014, 0.031]$.
-For even larger $R$, the bistability window narrows. $R \in [400, 800]$ provides a relatively wide window in which two distinct saturated waves are observable.
-Nevertheless, the basins of attraction vary with $R$, so it is plausible that some bistable regimes were not observed experimentally.
-The canonical scaling \(Ca=\varepsilon Ca_0\) may also add difficulty in translating the $\Lambda$ back to the experiment.